 This Hilton Hawaiian Village review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you looking for a great hotel in Waikiki for kids?

 Hawaii Travel With Kids is here to help!
-We’ve got tons of great tips and advice on how to make the most out of your trip.
+We’ve got tons of great tips and advice on how to plan the best trip to Hawaii.
 Our family recently stayed at the Hilton Hawaiian Village, one of the top hotels in Oahu.

 Keep scrolling to read our full Rainbow Tower Hilton Hawaiian Village reviews and find out why we loved it so much!